saulpw/visidata/docs/viewtsv.md

 # viewtsv

 [viewtsv](https://github.com/saulpw/visidata/blob/stable/bin/viewtsv)
-is a great example of a minimal [vdtui](https://github.com/saulpw/visidata/blob/stable/visidata/vdtui.py) application.
-This is an extremely functional utility in 25 lines of code.
+is a great example of a minimal VisiData application.
+This is an extremely functional utility in 25 lines of code, leveraging the essence of the VisiData architecture.
 Here it is in its entirety, with line by line annotations:

     #!/usr/bin/env python3

-VisiData 1.0 requires Python 3.4+.
+VisiData 1.x requires Python 3.4+.

     import sys
-    import vdtui
+    from visidata import Sheet, ColumnItem, options, asyncthread, run

-Copy `vdtui.py` into an application verbatim.
-It's freely usable under the MIT license, and then it can just be imported like this and used without adding any external dependencies to the project.
+Import the relevant components used below.

-    class TsvSheet(vdtui.Sheet):
+    class TsvSheet(Sheet):
         rowtype = 'rows'  # rowdef: tuple of values

 All tabular data sheets inherit from `Sheet`.
 The rowtype is displayed on the right status bar.
 The `rowdef` comment declares the structure of every row object, and should be present for every Sheet.

-        columns = [vdtui.ColumnItem('tsv', 0)]
+        columns = [ColumnItem('tsv', 0)]

 An initial column.
 Generally the class-level `columns` is set to the actual columns of the sheet, but in this case, the columns aren't known until the source is loaded.
 (See the `reload()` function below where they are set from the contents of the first row.)
 This line is not strictly necessary but makes loading feel a bit more responsive.

-        @vdtui.asyncthread
+        @asyncthread

 @[asyncthread](/docs/async) marks the function to spawn a new thread whenever it is called.